"Latter-day Saint Home Educators? What's that?"

 Your LDSHE registration includes three days full of classes, snack and game time for youth, and evening events.
 Adult registrations include a tote bag and guidebook.
 Youth registrations include a knapsack, guidebook, snacks, and a T-shirt.

-Guidebooks are NOT guaranteed for those registering after the dates listed in the “Conference Prices” section of each Home Education Conference page.
+Guidebooks are NOT guaranteed for those registering after the dates listed on each conference event registration page.
 Youth registrations must be accompanied by parent registrations.

 Our attendees overwhelmingly agree that the one thing you can always expect to find at LDSHE is connection.
 You are in for three inspirational days of connecting with ideas, motivation and encouragement, and amazing fellow LDS homeschoolers.